Barcelona Music Reward Questionnaire (BMRQ)

 The following variables are recorded:

-• BMRQ_MS_subscore (musical seeking): This score represents how actively you spend your time, effort, or money to listen to and inform yourself about music.
+• BMRQ_MS_subscore: Higher scores mean participants spend more time, effort, or money to listen to and inform themselves about music.

-• BMRQ_MR_subscore (mood regulation): This score represents the degree to which music serves to calm, comfort, or otherwise help improve your mood.
+• BMRQ_MR_subscore:Higher scores mean participants reported a greater degree to which music serves to calm, comfort, or otherwise help improve their mood.

 Calculation: